Ica-Software/Ica-Skinned-Mesh-Docs/docs/getting-started.md

 should use the mesh renderer inspector.

-### To use Ica Attachment Renderer:
+### To use Ica Attachment Skinner:

 - Add your Attachment model to scene as a child of IcaSkinnedMeshRenderer Component.

-- At Mesh Renderer context menu select “Setup Ica Attachment Renderer” (similar to IcaSMR).
+- At Mesh Renderer context menu select “Setup Ica Attachment Skinner” (similar to IcaSMR).